mia-platform/documentation/docs/console/design-your-projects/custom-resources/use-cases.md

 ### MongoDB Atlas Creation

-Similarly to [Amazon EC2](#amazon-ec2), it is possible to manage MongoDB Atlas databases with custom resources as well.
+Similarly to [Amazon EC2](#amazon-ec2), it is possible to manage MongoDB Atlas databases with Infrastructure Resources as well.
-Users can manage a MongoDB Atlas database by leveraging the [Kubernetes operator](https://www.mongodb.com/products/integrations/kubernetes/atlas-kubernetes-operator), defining essential credentials like username, password, and the database name via Custom Resources in the Console.
+Users can manage a MongoDB Atlas database by leveraging the [Kubernetes operator](https://www.mongodb.com/products/integrations/kubernetes/atlas-kubernetes-operator), defining essential credentials like username, password, and the database name via Infrastructure Resources in the Console.

-For more advanced use cases, users can write a custom resource that generates Terraform files, which can be used to manage MongoDB Atlas with greater control, including configurations for scaling, backups, and security settings.
+For more advanced use cases, users can write a Infrastructure Resources that generates Terraform files, which can be used to manage MongoDB Atlas with greater control, including configurations for scaling, backups, and security settings.

 This approach provides a straightforward method for managing small-scale database setups via the Kubernetes operator, while advanced users can opt for full Terraform-based management to integrate MongoDB with broader infrastructure.

-## Kubernetes-specific Custom Resources
+## Custom Kubernetes-specific Resources

 ### Traefik IngressRoute

 In this use case, the user manages Kubernetes Ingress routing for Traefik.
-They can either copy an existing Traefik IngressRoute Custom Resource Definition (CRD) directly into the editor in Console, or create a new one from scratch.
+They can either copy an existing Traefik IngressRoute Infrastructure Resource Definition (CRD) directly into the editor in Console, or create a new one from scratch.
 This approach provides users with fine-tuned control over how Ingress routes are configured.

 Alternatively, users can opt to create the resource from the Marketplace.
 This version offers simplified management of key configuration fields, such as the host and service name, making the process more accessible for users who may not need the full flexibility of direct CRD management.

 This use case is ideal for users who require granular control over routing rules and protocols, or for those who prefer a simplified way to handle basic Ingress configurations.

-Here is an example of a Traefik IngressRoute Custom Resource:
+Here is an example of a Traefik IngressRoute Infrastructure Resource:

 <details>
 <summary>Traefik IngressRoute</summary>